regro-cf-autotick-bot/rubrix-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `rubrix` can be installed with:
+Once the `conda-forge` channel has been enabled, `rubrix, rubrix-server` can be installed with:

 ```
-conda install rubrix
+conda install rubrix rubrix-server
 ```

 It is possible to list all of the versions of `rubrix` available on your platform with: